Jeydolen/ParantranzHelper/README.md

 Program will then ask you to provide the project id you want to work with change this line `let pt_project_id` with your project id if you don't want to type it everytime.

-eg: `let pt_project_id = 6833;` will automatically work with AGOT FR translation project if you are a member of it.
+eg: `let paratranz_project_id = 6833;` will automatically work with AGOT FR translation project if you are a member of it.

 ParatranzHelper will then load your paradox game files to look for official translation from Paradox and replace where it need to be done.